yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 We expect a similar improvement when using Mesa drivers on Linux.

-While most NVIDIA users are advised to stick to Vulkan now, as it is still faster and with WAY less shader stuttering, these changes should greatly help Fermi and Kepler /GTX400 to GTX700 series) users that, due to driver support reasons, must still use OpenGL.
+While most NVIDIA users are advised to stick to Vulkan now, as it is still faster and with WAY less shader stuttering, these changes should greatly help Fermi and Kepler (GTX 400 to GTX 700 series) users that, due to driver support reasons, must still use OpenGL.
 Or those who just like to live dangerously.

 With the introduction of the resolution scaler, we added FXAA as a possible anti-aliasing filter, a preferred option over SMAA for games that already look too crisp, or simply for users that can’t afford the performance loss of SMAA.
 Its Vulkan implementation has had issues with colour banding since release.
 Not satisfied with that, byte[] solved the problem by {{< gh-hovercard "10670" "using a higher colour bit depth." >}}
-Sometimes solutions don’t need to be complicated.
+Sometimes, solutions don’t need to be complicated.

 {{< single-title-imgs-compare
 	"For those old enough to remember what it felt getting a GPU that could do 24-bit colour (SUPER MARIO ODYSSEY)"